technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 2. After logging in, navigate to **Environments** on the left-hand side and select **CustomerService Trial** (Same environment selected in previous task)from the list.
 This is where you’ll configure the search settings.
+Participant should select the same environment in which they install the omnichannel power virtual agent extension.

     <img src="./media/image22.png"
 style="width:6.26806in;height:2.97222in" />

-3. In the **CustomerService Trial** environment, locate the top pane, click the dropdown next to **Resource**, and select **Dynamics 365 apps**.
+3. In the environment, locate the top pane, click the dropdown next to **Resource**, and select **Dynamics 365 apps**.